- Sponsor: National Endowment for the Humanities

 - Type of grant (Development OR Production); and

 - Title of media project and format (Film and Television OR Radio Project – see Additional Information below for details).

 - A Notice of Intent to Submit (one page maximum) that summarizes the media project, emphasizing how its chosen humanities subject will reach a broad and/or targeted audience.
 This Notice must also specify that the current project is not the subject of another application that is being considered for any other NEH grant opportunity.

 The above internal application materials should be submitted via email as a single .PDF file to email@example.com by the internal deadline listed above.

 Additional Information – Project Formats

-- Radio projects, including podcasts,may involve single programs, limited series, or segments within an ongoing program.
-They may also develop new humanities content to augment existing radio programming or add greater historical background or humanities analysis to the subjects of existing programs.
+Radio and podcast production projects may involve single programs, limited series, or segments within an ongoing series.
 Programs receiving production grants may be either broadcast or disseminated online.
 They may be intended for national or regional distribution.